HI in Local Group Dwarf Galaxies and Stripping by the Galactic Halo: Observations

 \section{Observations}

-The HI data are from the HI Parkes All-Sky Survey (HIPASS: Barnes et al. 2001 ) and the Leiden/Argentine/Bonn Survey (LAB: Kalberla et al. 2005 ).
-The HIPASS data cover the sky at $\delta <$ +25$^{\circ}$, and has been reprocessed using the MINMED5 algorithm which increases the sensitivity to resolved structures by using the entire 8\deg~ HIPASS scan to calculate the bandpass correction (rather than only using a 2\deg section of the scan; see Putman et al. 2003 for details ).
-The reprocessed data range from -700 to 1000 km s$^{-1}$ with reference to the LSR.
+The HI data are from the HI Parkes All-Sky Survey (HIPASS: Barnes et al.~2001 ) and the Leiden/Argentine/Bonn Survey (LAB: Kalberla et al. 2005 ).
+The HIPASS data cover the sky at $\delta <$ +25$^{\circ}$, and have been reprocessed using the MINMED5 algorithm which increases the sensitivity to resolved structures by using the entire 8\deg~HIPASS scan to calculate the bandpass correction (rather than only using a 2\deg~section of the scan; see Putman et al. 2003 for details ).
+The reprocessed data range from -700 to 1000 km s$^{-1}$ with reference to the LSR and the main beam FWHM is 15.5$^{\prime}$ after gridding the data into cubes.
 The channel spacing is 13.2 km s$^{-1}$, and the spectral resolution after Hanning smoothing is 26.4 km s$^{-1}$.
-The average single channel rms noise level in the northern data ($\delta$ = 2$^{\circ}$ - 25$^{\circ}$) is 14 mK, and the main beam FWHM is 15.5$^{\prime}$ after gridding the data into cubes.
-The 5$\sigma$ HI mass detection limit for the reprocessed HIPASS data and using the 26.4 km s$^{-1}$ velocity resolution is $M_{HI} = 2.38 \times 10^{-2} \: D_{kpc}^{2} \: M_{\odot}$.
+The average single channel rms noise level in the northern data ($\delta$ = 2$^{\circ}$ - 25$^{\circ}$) with known dwarf galaxies is 13 mK, and this corresponds to a 5$\sigma$ HI mass detection limit (using the 26.4 km s$^{-1}$ velocity resolution) of $M_{HI} = 0.5 \: D_{kpc}^{2} \: M_{\odot}$.
+Though the southern HIPASS data have a lower noise level on average, we also use this limit for the limited sources that are in the southern data given the variation in noise level in HIPASS cubes \citep{zwaan04}.

 The LAB survey, the Leiden/Argentine/Bonn Galactic HI Survey \citep{kalberla05}, covers the entire sky by combining the Leiden/Dwingeloo survey (LDS: Hartmann \& Burton 1997 ) and the Instituto Argentino de Radioastronom\'{i}a Survey (IAR: Arnal et al. 2000; Bajaja et al. 2005 ).
 The data have also been recorrected for stray radiation.
-The LAB survey spans velocities from -450 to 400 km s$^{-1}$ at a resolution of 1.3 km s$^{-1}$.
+The LAB survey spans velocities from -450 to 400 km s$^{-1}$ with a channel spacing of 1.3 km s$^{-1}$.
 The main beam FWHM is 35.7$^{\prime}$, and the rms brightness temperature noise ranges from 70 to 90 mK for a single 1.3 km s$^{-1}$ channel.
-Assuming a dwarf has a minimum velocity range of 10 km s$^{-1}$, the 5$\sigma$ LAB detection limit as a function of distance is $M_{HI} = 6.24 \times 10^{-1} \: D_{kpc}^{2} \: M_{\odot}$.
+Assuming a dwarf has a minimum velocity range of 10 km s$^{-1}$, and smoothing LAB to this width, the 5$\sigma$ detection limit as a function of distance is $M_{HI} = 2.5 \: D_{kpc}^{2} \: M_{\odot}$.
+This assumes the source is relatively close to the center of the LAB pointing.

 The HIPASS data represent an important improvement in sensitivity and spatial resolution as compared to the LAB data.
 While we are not the first to use HIPASS data to study the HI in dwarf galaxies (see Bouchard et al. 2006; hereafter BCS06 ), the environment of the newly discovered dwarfs have not been previously explored, and we are also able to set deeper limits on several other Local Group dwarf galaxies and collate the results of the entire sample.
 It is important to note that the HI mass limits obtained with the above are only valid if the size of the dwarf is smaller than the beam width, which is $\sim$36$^{\prime}$ for the LAB data and 15.5$^{\prime}$ for the HIPASS data.
 This corresponds to a physical size of 305 pc for the nearest dwarf with limits obtained from LAB data (Ursa Major II at 30 kpc) and 2.2 kpc for the furthest dwarf with a LAB limit (Canis Venetici I at 220 kpc).
 Minimum physical sizes for confident nondetection of the galaxies in the HIPASS region range from 103 pc for Segue I at a distance of 23 kpc to 721 pc for Leo IV at a distance of 160 kpc.
 In all cases the half light radius of the dwarf is smaller than the beam width.